FOSSBilling/FOSSBilling/CONTRIBUTING.md

 ## But, I still have a question!

-Drop a message to [Discord](https://fossbilling.org/discord) community for a question.
+Ask in the [forum](https://forum.fossbilling.org/) or drop a message to the [Discord](https://fossbilling.org/discord) community for a question.
 Sometimes it takes time to respond; please be patient!